How Microsoft Teams Impacts Copilot More Than You Think

 - Meeting chats, notes, and summaries

 As a result, the way Teams is designed, used, and governed directly shapes Copilot’s accuracy and usefulness.
-This connection is why Microsoft Teams Readiness matters just as much as SharePoint readiness.
-This is why our SharePoint Consulting Services focus on structure before introducing AI.
+This connection is why a Microsoft Teams Readiness Assessment should be part of readiness planning when Teams conversations, channels, meetings, and files are central to daily work.

 Conversations Create Context for AI